 Stitch with a zig-zag stitch catching in the edges of the elastic and stretching the fabric as you go.
 You can use a regular zig-zag stitch or a 3 step zig-zag stitch.

-You will find that edge sits flatter if you give it a press.
-Just make sure your iron is on a cool setting and test a scrap of FOE and fabric first to make sure it doesn't melt.
+You will find that the edge sits flatter if you give it a press or blast with steam.
+Just make sure your iron is on a cool setting and you use a pressing cloth and test a scrap of FOE and fabric first to make sure it doesn't melt.

 TRY THIS TECHNIQUE: Shop Treasurie underwear patterns

 More Stretch Fabric Articles

 - How to Sew Fold Over Elastic